 - Supports 4-ohm or 8-ohm speakers, including the ANY-maze speaker

 - Output power is 3W per channel into 4-ohms and 1.7W per channel into 8-ohms

-The ANY-maze Electrophysiology interface is designed to help synchronise tests in ANY-maze with tests in an electrophysiology system.
+The ANY-maze Synchronisation interface is designed to help synchronise tests in ANY-maze with other equipment, such as electrophysiology or fiber photometry systems.
 It consists of 6 TTL ports which can be set to output TTL signals when a test starts, when a new frame is captured from the camera, and/or when ANY-maze stores the animal’s position in its results.